The Dept of Health Promotion and Administration offers two educational opportunities within its program of Health Services Administration (HSA).

 The Health Information Management accreditor of Eastern Kentucky University’s College of Health Sciences is the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 The College’s accreditation for a baccalaureate degree in Health Services Administration: Concentration in Health Informatics and Information Management has been reaffirmed through 2022.
 All inquiries about the program’s accreditation status should be directed by mail to CAHIIM, 200 East Randolph Street, Suite 5100, Chicago, IL, 60601; by phone at (312) 235-3255; or by email at email@example.com

 More information is available in our Program Overview.

 HSA Student Outcomes

-- This percentage is the number of students who completed their program within a period of equal to one and a half times (150%) the normal time it would take to complete their degree.
+- This percentage is the number of students who completed their program within 24 months of starting in the HSA program.

 Employment Rates (2021-2022) Graduating Cohort (66% response rate):

 - 81.3% within 6 months

 - 81.3% within 9 months